-My passion for sales begins now (hope I haven’t lost your interest yet!): back in Ontario penniless and desperate and with an overwhelming desire not to end up at the Steel Mills.
+My passion for sales begins now (hopefully I haven’t lost you yet!): back in Ontario penniless and an overwhelming desire not to end up at the Steel Mills.
 I answered an ad for Automotive Sales with Burlington Toyota.
-Selling Toyota’s in the early 80’s was as easy as any sales job could be, consumers would line up to virtually pay list price for any car you had in inventory and the owner insisted we charge for floor mats.
-In this environment I wasn’t really learning much until I studied the one salesman that everyone hated Lindsay Leslie.
-He was consultative; an avid reader of sales books; and was always number 1 in sales!
+In this environment, I wasn’t really learning much until I focused on the one salesman that everyone resented.
+He was consultative, an avid reader of sales books, and was always number 1 in sales!
 He really knew his stuff, although everyone else in the dealership thought he was just lucky, I knew luck had nothing to do with it.
-I spent 4 years at Burlington Toyota and in my third year I beat Lindsay and won my first sales award: Halton Region Import Salesman of the Year in 1987 and made 97k (big money for a young sales person in ’87!).
+In my third year, I won my first sales award: Halton Region Import Salesman of the Year.
+I was recruited by a former customer for my first business-to-business role and moved to Toronto with Standard Broadcasting’s Entertainment One Division initially in an inside sales capacity before being promoted to an outside territory sales role.

-In 1988 I was recruited by a former customer and went to work in Toronto for Standard Broadcasting in the Entertainment Distribution Business and spent the next 2 years with Video One before joining Astral Communications Entertainment Division.
-With Astral I moved up the ranks from Key Accounts Manager to National Accounts and eventually I was transferred to Vancouver in 1994 to run their western operations from a 30,000 square foot distribution facility in Burnaby.
-Responsible for a large team it was a challenging and rewarding experience.
-In 1998, along with 3 other business partners, I embarked on the creation of Cool Entertainment a publicly traded internet company.
-Cool was an amazing entrepreneurial experience for me and dominated my life for the next 4 years.
-When the .com bubble burst and with funding drying up we eventually were able orchestrate the sale of Cool to E-Trend Networks Inc.
+After 2 years with Entertainment One, I moved on to Astral Communications.
+With Astral I moved up the ranks from Outside Sales to Key Account Manager to National Accounts and eventually transferred to Vancouver to lead western operations.
+Responsible for a large team was a challenging and rewarding experience.
+After declining a relocation to Calgary, I embarked on the creation of Cool Entertainment, a publicly-traded internet company with 3 partners.
+Cool was an amazing entrepreneurial experience.
+When the .com bubble burst we were able to orchestrate the sale of Cool to E-Trend Networks Inc.

-After taking some much needed time off I decide to return to Toronto for a two-year stint with the Toronto Board of Trade to refocus golf operations, the B.O.T. had a 45-hole private golf facility in Woodbridge, Ontario which needed an infusion of younger members and general re-marketing of one of Canada’s top private golf facilities.
-After two cold Ontario winters I decided I had to return to Vancouver and joined Disc-Go-Technologies Inc. as their Director of Sales and Marketing, helping the organization achieve Profit Magazines Top 100 ranking (19th).
-I left Disc-Go-Tech to join colleague Jamie Scarborough at Hospitality Careers Online and managed the western U.S. market for Hcareers (I knew paying my own airfare out of California all those years ago would pay off).
+I returned to Toronto for a two-year stint with the Toronto Board of Trade to refocus golf operations, the B.O.T. had a 45 hole private golf facility in Woodbridge, Ontario which needed an infusion of younger members and general re-marketing of one of Canada’s top private golf facilities.
+After two cold Ontario winters, I decided to return to Vancouver and joined Disc-Go-Technologies Inc. as their Director of Sales and Marketing, helping the organization achieve Profit Magazine’s Top 100 ranking (19th).
+I left Disc-Go-Tech to join colleague Jamie Scarborough at Hospitality Careers Online and managed the western U.S. market for Hcareers (I knew paying my own airfare out of California years ago would pay off).
 Jamie discussed the creation of Sales Talent Agency with me on a drive from L.A. to San Francisco.
-As a VP of Sales struggling to find a good sales people in a tough labor market, Jamie spoke of the need for a sales-focused recruitment company that would have a genuine interest in finding great sales opportunities for quality sales professionals.
-I, as they say in the automotive industry, was a lay down.
+As a VP of Sales struggling to find good salespeople in a tough labour market, Jamie spoke of the need for a sales-focused recruitment company to find great sales opportunities for quality sales professionals.
+I, as they say in the automotive industry, was a laydown.